KieranPritchard/BPC-Hack-The-Halls-2025/README.md

 1. Each player is dealt 7 cards.
 2. Match cards by colour, number, or symbol.
 3. Play action cards to gain an advantage.
-4. Call "UNO!" when you have one card left.
-5. First player to discard all cards wins!
+4. First player to discard all cards wins!

-**Rules:**
-- If you forget to call **UNO!** and get caught, draw 2 cards.
-- If you play a Wild Draw +4, the next player can challenge if they think you could have played a standard card.
-If the challenge succeeds, you draw 4 cards.
-If not, they draw 6 cards.

 ---